shacklettbp/madrona/README.md

 If you're interested in building a new simulator on top of Madrona, we recommend forking one of the above projects and adding your own functionality, or forking the [Madrona GridWorld repo](https://github.com/shacklettbp/madrona_gridworld) for an example with very little existing logic to get in your way.
 Basing your work on one of these repositories will ensure that the CMake build system and python bindings are setup correctly.

 **Building:**

-Instructions on building and testing the Madrona3DExample simulator are included below for Linux and MacOS.
+Instructions on building and testing the Madrona3DExample simulator are included below for Linux and MacOS:
 ```bash
 git clone --recursive https://github.com/shacklettbp/madrona_3d_example.git
 cd madrona_3d_example